 “[A] person or entity, other than a member of the workforce of a covered entity who performs functions or activities on behalf of, or provides certain services to, a covered entity that involve access by the business associate to protected health information.
 A [BA] also is a subcontractor that creates, receives, maintains, or transmits protected health information on behalf of another [BA].”

 Essentially, if an organization is hired to use, store, transmit, or access protected health information in any way, they’re most likely going to qualify as a BA under HIPAA.

+It’s in both the Covered Entities and their Business Associates best interests to have an BAA in place, since both parties are responsible for protecting PHI.
 A HIPAA Business Associate Agreement is the best way to protect your practice or organization in the event of a breach from your vendor.
-If that doesn’t convince you, BAAs are mandated by the HIPAA Security Rule.
-At its most basic, BAAs must contain these provisions:
+If that doesn’t convince you, BAA's are mandated by the HIPAA Security Rule.
+At its most basic, BAA's must contain these provisions: